anonymouscodeholic/developing_on_windows/README.md

 # Developing on Windows

 Developers love the power of command line, nice package management.
 Basically, a Unix-like environment.
 Most developers nowadays prefer Mac and some (like me sometimes) Linux.
 However there are tons of reasons of buying a PC instead of a Mac, one very important being the pricing.
 When spending your own money you don't really want to pay the Apple tax.
 Also, if you happen to be a gamer, the odds are that you own a powerful Windows PC.
 Why buy a Mac just for development?
-Also, when you happen to have the PC, why install Linux on that just
+Also, when you happen to have the PC, why install Linux on that just to occasionally develop something?
+If you do install Linux, you either need a dedicated SSD or you need to allocate precious disk space for it.
+And with another OS comes with all the overhead such as keeping up to date.
+Also, you end having some files on Windows and some on Linux.
+It's just a mess, I can say from my experience.

 This document is about exploring the world of Windows as a development environment for somebody preferring nice things from Linux/Mac such as command line.
+The experiment was done on late 2020.

 The good news is that Windows has evolved a lot lately to become a developer friendly (friendlier) OS.